 Ivory Safari Lodge is a small and intimate safari lodge in a private conservancy bordering the Hwange National Park in Zimbabwe

-With just six suites, Ivory Lodge is a small safari lodge by any standards in a private concession bordering the renowned Hwange National Park.
+With just nine secluded suites, Ivory Lodge is a small safari lodge by any standards in a private concession bordering the renowned Hwange National Park.
 Service is personal and the managers and staff offer a genuine welcome and warm hospitality that goes beyond any star grading.

 The swimming pool is an essential item in this parched part of the country and the cool living areas and open firepit (perfect for lying back and enjoying the incredible starlit sky) create a mood of cool relaxation in the middle of the African bush.

-Full board accommodation including scheduled activities; six large wood and thatch chalets raised high above the ground overlooking a waterhole; en suite bathrooms with open sides; private game viewing deck; lounge and dining area; campfire and stargazing "pit"; game viewing hide right next to the floodlit waterhole; swimming pool; laundry; library
+Full board accommodation including scheduled activities; seven large wood and thatch chalets raised high above the ground overlooking a waterhole and two family suites; en suite bathrooms with open sides; private game viewing deck; lounge and dining area; campfire and stargazing "pit"; game viewing hide right next to the floodlit waterhole; swimming pool; laundry; library

 Guided game drives in open vehicles twice a day; guided bush walks; birding; floodlit waterhole with viewing hide in front of the lodge; Mother Africa (three-week volunteer project)